Sony A6000 Review

 From the NEX-7, we have a secondary label-less dial that serves as the aperture control (by default), as well as a way to scroll through menus.
 This dial is easier to rotate than the mode dial -- as it should be -- but resists rotation enough to avoid an accidental light bump or brush.
 You can also customize the function of this dial to serve as the shutter speed adjustment, with the rear 4-way scroll dial on the back of the camera being used for aperture adjustment.
 (As expected, this dial serves as shutter control by default in Manual Exposure mode.)

-Despite lots of advanced video recording amenities for the image side of things like focus peaking, zebras and an adjustable AF drive speed, there are only basic audio recording features.
-Like the NEX-6, audio levels are not adjustable nor is there a 3.5mm mic jack input for external microphones.
-NEX-6 users had the option of an external hot-shoe-mounted stereo mic (the Sony ECM-XYST1M), which includes adjustable recording directions, a low-cut filter, fuzzy windscreen cover and a mic-out jack for monitoring with headphones.
-There's no word yet if this microphone will work with the A6000, however.
-Videographers wanting more professional-level audio quality will hopefully have the option of going with the Sony external mic or they must resort to external audio recorders and synchronize the audio in post production.
+Despite lots of advanced video recording amenities for the image side of things like focus peaking, zebras and an adjustable AF drive speed, there are only basic stereo audio recording features such as the ability to disable audio recording, and an optional wind-cut filter.
+Like the NEX-6, audio levels are not adjustable, nor is there a standard 3.5mm jack for external microphones.
+The A6000 does however support Sony's hot-shoe-mounted ECM-XYST1M stereo mic, which includes adjustable recording directions, a low-cut filter, fuzzy windscreen cover and a mic-out jack for use with cameras that don't have Sony's proprietary Multi Interface Shoe.
+Thus, videographers wanting more professional-level audio quality have the option of going with the Sony external mic or must resort to external audio recorders and synchronize the audio in post production.

 Power, Storage and Connectivity.
 Users upgrading from an NEX-series camera or looking to add the A6000 to their stable beside the A7/R will be pleased to hear that Sony has kept the same battery format for this new model.
-The NP-FW50 InfoLithium rechargeable battery pack is CIPA-rated to provide around 420 shots when using the LCD monitor, which is a significant improvement over the 360 shots the NEX-6 provided with LCD.
+The NP-FW50 InfoLithium rechargeable battery pack is CIPA-rated to provide around 360 shots per charge when using the LCD monitor which is the same as the NEX-6, though the A6000's battery life when using the EVF is rated at 310 shots, a significant improvement over the 270 shots the NEX-6 provided with its EVF.
 Like its predecessor the Sony A6000's battery is charged in-camera via USB, with an AC adapter and USB cable provided in the bundle.

 As with previous Sony models, the A6000 uses a dual-format card slot that accepts both Secure Digital cards (SD, SDHC and SDXC) and MemoryStick cards (PRO Duo, Pro-HG Duo and PRO-HG HX Duo).